Let’s look at popular ladybug facts and myths and find out whether it is recommended to buy lady beetles to combat garden pests.

 Can you tell a butterfly from a moth?
-It’s not easy.
+It’s not always easy.
 See Tips for Identifying Butterflies here.

 Learning to Work with Nature

-Some of this content with images is used by permission from the publisher of Good Garden Bugs by Mary M. Gardiner who also provided a review copy of the book.
+Some of this content with images is used by permission from the publisher of

 Contents